wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.1.1 - 2014/09/04 =
+* Tweak - Tested 100% compatible with WooCommerce Version 2.2 and backwards to v2.1
+* Tweak - Use wc_get_product() function instead of get_product() function when site is using WooCommerce Version 2.2
+* Tweak - Updated Sass script in plugin framework.
+* Tweak - Removed '//# sourceMappingURL=jquery.cycle2.js.map' comment in cycle2 script The Chrome browser read comment and find jquery.cycle2.js.map file from server

 = 1.1.0 - 2014/08/29 =
 * Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster slider loading.
 * Feature - Convert all back end CSS to Sass.